Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 Over time, these small, consistent efforts can compound, leading to significant improvements in vocabulary retention and overall language proficiency.

-Duolingo vs Rosetta vs Get French Classes: A third alternative you haven’t thought of for your French learning journey
+Rosetta Stone vs Duolingo vs Get French Classes: A third alternative you haven't thought of for your French learning journey

 Yes, that's us.